Something Like a Task Runner.

 Runs a command immediately & asynchronously.

-May be used as a placeholder instead of exec()
+May be used as a placeholder instead of exec().

 Emits a debug log immediately and does nothing else.

-May be used as a placeholder instead of cmd()
+May be used as a placeholder instead of cmd().

-that has no effect.
+Creates a Command that has no effect.

-object that runs given commands in parallel.
+Creates a Command object that runs given commands in parallel.

-object that runs given commands in sequence.
+Creates a Command object that runs given commands in sequence.

 Generated using TypeDoc